Outline of Yamaha Motor’s Main Biodiversity Initiatives

 Organized Marine Cleanup Activities at Lake Hamana

-Employees from Marine Business Operations carry out cleanup activities twice a year using products such as personal watercraft and boats to collect trash that has washed onto shore, even in areas that cannot be reached by land.
+Employees from Marine-related businesses carry out cleanup activities every year using such products as personal watercraft and boats to collect trash that has washed onto shore, even in areas that cannot be reached by land.

 Coral Reef Conservation Activities

 Okinawa Prefecture is said to be home to more than approximately 360 species of coral.
-However, there are also reports that coral has been diminishing rapidly in recent years both in variety and in number.
+However, it is said that Okinawa Prefecture’s coral has been diminishing rapidly both in variety and in number due to environmental changes in recent years.
 Alarmed by this situation, a local group launched “Team Tyura Sango,” a public-private joint project to restore the coral reefs.